 How to Perform a Comprehensive Display Audit

-Evaluating Panel Types: OLED vs. LCD Health
+Panel Architecture: OLED vs. LCD

 Macro split-screen showing OLED self-illuminating pixels versus LCD pixels with a backlight grid